jamesaduncan/osom.guide/src/services.md

 ### Service managers are accountable for their service

-Each service has a [contract](#service-contracts) that defines the service and how users consume it.
+Each service has a [contract](#service-contracts) that defines the service, the needs it meets, and how users consume it.
 Service managers are accountable for delivery against that contract.
+Within the bounds of that contract, they are free to deliver the service as they see fit.
+The service is autonomous and operates independently.

 ### Service managers use the allocated service budget wisely